Columbine survivor comes to NWA

 DECATUR, Ark.
-(KNWA) — A Columbine survivor came to NWA Thursday, August 29, to teach students how to know their self-worth.
+(KFTA) — A Columbine survivor came to NWA Thursday, August 29, to teach students how to know their self-worth.

 Craig Scott was in the library on April 20, 1999, at the Columbine High School in Colorado.